placekit/autocomplete-react/README.md

 Some additional notes:
 - If you want to customize the input style, create your own component using our [custom hook](#-custom-hook).
 You can reuse our component as a base.
-- If you want to customize the suggestions list style, don't import our stylesheet and create your own following [PlaceKit Autocomplete JS](https://github.com/placekit/autocomplete-js#-customize) documentation.
+- If you want to customize the suggestions panel style, don't import our stylesheet and create your own following [PlaceKit Autocomplete JS](https://github.com/placekit/autocomplete-js#-customize) documentation.
 - Handlers are exposed directly as properties for ease of access.
 - It's recommended to memoize handler functions with `useCallback`, see [Avoid re-renders](#avoid-re-renders).
 - ⚠️ The `<input>` it is an **uncontrolled component**.
 See [dynamic default value](#dynamic-default-value).